Best video editing apps that will make life Easier

 Cut Out the Silences

 Remove all pauses, "ums", and dead air.
-Tight editing keeps viewers engaged.
+The besotted redaction keeps the viewing audience reserved.
 Use auto-cut tools in CapCut or DaVinci to speed this up.

 Add Background Music

-A good music track transforms any video.
-Use royalty-free music from YouTube Audio Library or Pixabay to avoid copyright strikes.
+A good music track revolutionizes any video. employ royalty-free euphony from the YouTube Sound Depository Library or Pixabay to avoid proprietary strikes

-Bad audio ruins good video.
+Bad sound ruins a benevolent picture.
 Use noise reduction tools (built into DaVinci and Filmora) to clean your audio before anything else.

 Use Transitions Sparingly

 Simple cuts look more professional than fancy transitions.
-Use a plain cut for 90% of your edits — save transitions for special moments only.
+Employ an austere disregard for 90% of your edits, preserve transitions for peculiar moments only

-80% of social media video is watched without sound.
-Auto-caption tools in CapCut and DaVinci add subtitles in seconds — boosting views dramatically.
+80% of friendly mass media videos are watched without profound.
+Auto-caption tools in CapCut and DaVinci add subtitles in seconds, boosting views dramatically.

 Use a Colour Grade

 Apply a LUT (colour preset) to your footage for a cinematic look instantly.
-DaVinci Resolve has hundreds of free LUTs built in — just drag and drop.
+Davinci Resolve has hundreds of gratuitous LUTs.
+Improved, stylish, virtuous puff and drop

-No editor can fix truly bad lighting.
-Film near a window or invest in a $20 ring light — good lighting makes you look professional immediately.
+no editor program stern set forsooth intense light.
+Film near a window or invest in a $20 ring light; good lighting makes you look professional immediately.

 Keep Your First Hook Short

-You have 3 seconds to hook viewers on social media and 8 seconds on YouTube.
-Start with your most exciting moment — then tell the story.
+You have 3 seconds to hook viewers on social media and 8 seconds on YouTube. offset with your virtually titillating consequence, and extremely ascertain the story

 05 Frequently Asked Questions